Menu

 As with all rights, there are always responsibilities.
 All individuals receiving services have the responsibility:

-· To consider the respect and dignity of all individuals at Access Resources.
+· To consider the respect and dignity of all their peers at Access Resources.

 · To advise Access Resources when unable to participate in a program

-· To take responsibility for actions as well as interactions
+· To take responsibility for reactions towards others, as well as interactions

-· To inform the Program Director at Access Resources in the case of unfair treatment
+· To inform the Program Director at Access Resources if they feel that they have been treated unfairly

 QUALITY OF LIFE FRAMEWORK